flashjaysan/defold-side-scroller-tutorial-from-scratch/README.md

 - Close your game.

 ### Modifying the star script to send points to the gui

+The gui is properly displayed but the score doesn't update yet.
+First you need to send a message from the star and bonus star scripts to the gui game object when collision occurs.
+Just one line of code needs to be added to the original scripts.

 - In the `Assets` view, inside the `stars` folder, double click the `star.script` file to open it inside the editor.
 - Modify the content of the script to the following: